Brendonovich/webdirections-2023/slides.md

 </div>

 <!--
-- Building an open-source file explorer that synchronises an index of files
+- Building an open-source, cross-platform file explorer that synchronises an index of files
 - Using Rust for backend and web tech for frontend - TypeScript, React, etc.
 - We have a lot of forms...
 -->